Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Methods

-As in \cite{Gluege2023} we chose the \gls{vgg} \gls{cnn} architecture \cite{Simonyan2015_vgg}.
 The main idea of this architecture is to use multiple layers of small ($3 \times 3$) convolutional filters instead of larger ones.
 This is intended to increase the depth and expressiveness of the network, while reducing the number of parameters.
 There are several variants of this architecture, which differ in the number of convolutional layers ($11$ and $19$, respectively).
 We used a variant with a batch normalisation \cite{Ioffe2015_batchnorm} layer after the convolutions, denoted as VGG11\_BN to VGG19\_BN.
 For the dense classification layer, we used $256$ linear units followed by $7$ linear units at the output (one unit per class).

 A stratified $5$-fold train-validation-test split was used as follows.
 In each fold, we trained a network using $80\%$ and $20\%$ of the available samples of each class for training and testing, respectively.
 Repeating the stratified split five times ensures that each sample was in the test set once in each experiment.
 Within the training set, $20\%$ of the samples were used as the validation set during training.